jethornton/flexgui/README.md

 **Create Exactly the GUI YOU want!**

-* No complicated Qt Designer installs as it uses normal widgets
+* No complicated Qt Designer installs as it uses normal Qt widgets
 * No minimum required widgets
 * Widget object names are used to connect the code to the widget
-* Most Python status items are supported
+* LinuxCNC Python status items are supported
 * Plotter with controls
 * Probing with safety for spindle and run controls and MDI controls
-* Keyboard Jogging
+* Keyboard Jogging, Button Jogging, Selected Axis Jogging
-* Add custom Python code
+* Add custom Python code that can connect to widgets

 **What's new in 1.3.0**
 * Keyboard Jogging